nyousefi/Prototype-Carousel/README.markdown

 	new Carousel('carousel-2', $$('#carousel-2-content .slide'), $$('#carousel-2-content a.carousel-control', '#carousel-2-content a.carousel-jumper'));

 A common mistake is to only use `a.carousel-control` in the initializers, which causes any one control to change all the slides on the page.
-(Of course, if that's your goal go ahead and do that.)
+(Of course, if that's your goal go ahead and do that.).

 ## Available Options